ACGaming/UniversalTweaks/README.md

 * **Adaptive XP Drops:** Scales dropped experience from entities based on their health
 * **AI Improvements:** Replaces/removes entity AI for improved server performance
 * **Always Eat:** Allows the consumption of food at any time, regardless of the hunger bar
+* **Always Return to Main Menu:** Always returns the player to the main menu when quitting the game
 * **Armed Armor Stands:** Enables arms for armor stands by default
 * **Armor Curve:** Adjusts the armor scaling and degradation formulae for mobs and players
 * **Attributes:** Sets custom ranges for entity attributes